botpress/botpress/docs/getting_started/trivia_template.md

 ```bash
 info: Bot launched.
 Visit: http://localhost:3000
 ```
-Should you get an error, please visit our [Slack channel](https://slack.botpress.io) or [open an issue](https://github.com/botpress/botpress/issues/new).
+Should you get an error, please search our [forum](https://help.botpress.io/) to see if anyone has had a similar problem and ask for help from the community.
+If it is an issue in the codebase, head over to GitHub to [open an issue](https://github.com/botpress/botpress/issues/new).

 ## Speaking with your bot